A reading

 - Tosca — The Different Tastes of Honey — A shrewd remix-album review that concedes over-length while defending artistic integrity; finds beauty in Anna Clementi's vocals and the cumulative dub architecture.

 The taste narrows over time — from breadth (Waldeck's dub, Thunderball's drum&bass inflection, American Analog Set's indie-electronic bridge) to purity (Tosca's remixing precision, Boards of Canada's abstract ambition).
 By March 2002, he is no longer describing what downtempo is but what it can be when it stops compromising.
 A crystallization, not a shift.
-Listening is labor, and labor yields reward.
+Eleven reviews, nine months, and a writer who knew exactly what he was building.

 Every post